Pandanus utilis: Ecology

 P. utilis grows well near the sea, being salt-tolerant.
 It is a strictly tropical tree that will not survive frost.
 It grows in full sun to partial shade but prefers at least 6 hours of direct sunlight.
 Seeds take two to three months to germinate.

-Use and Management
+Use and management

-The screw pine has been shown to have many uses.
+Common screwpine has many uses.
 In coastal areas, it has been used for erosion control due to its numerous aerial roots.
 These roots help bind the sand dunes along the coast from eroding water and wind.
-The leaves of P. utilis are used in different cultures for thatching and the production of numerous materials.
+The leaves of are used in different cultures for thatching and the production of numerous materials.
+Care must be taken when handling the leaves because of their sharp spines.
 In areas like Madagascar, Réunion and Mauritius, the leaves are used to make ropes, baskets, mats, hats, place mats, nets, thatched roofs for homes and even paper.
 The waxy covering over the leaves makes them especially attractive for baskets and roofs with their natural water-resistant surface.
-The fruits form a starchy food and can be eaten after being cooked.
+The fruit forms a starchy food and can be eaten after being cooked.